maxmielchen/untiscalendar/README.md

 # UntisCalendar 📆

 UntisCalendar is a software written in Kotlin that serves as a host for your Untis Timetable via iCal.
-With UntisCalendar, you can easily access your timetable from any device that supports iCal.
+With UntisCalendar, you can easily access your timetable from any device or service that supports iCal.

 ## Features

-✅ Sync your Untis timetable with iCal, Google Calendar or Microsoft Outlook\
+✅ Sync your Untis timetable with **iCal**, **Google Calendar** or **Microsoft Outlook**\
-✅ View your timetable on any device or service that supports iCal\
+✅ View your timetable on any device or service that supports iCal
-✅ Easy to setup

 ## Requirements

 - 2GB RAM
-- Preinstalled Docker
+- Preinstalled **Docker**

 ## Installation